Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/README.md

 <h1><p align="center">TusDino 0.17.3</p></h1>
 <hr>

-TusDino is the most advanced userscript chrome dino cheat with over 60+ cheats and that works on almost any dino game website.
+TusDino is the most advanced userscript chrome dino cheat with over 70+ cheats and that works on almost any dino game website.
 It was only created as a small and simple fun project by [Lapide](https://github.com/nonumbershere) with help from [inon-13](https://github.com/inon-13).
 I'll probably work on it whenever I feel like it. **You need a userscript manager in order to install the script.
 I recommend Tampermonkey!**
 ***It would be great if you left a star!
-It would help with motivation and development.***
+It would help with motivation, more updates and development.***

 - [Lapide](https://github.com/nonumbershere)